kailermai/tp/docs/DeveloperGuide.md

 **Guarantees:** A graphical summary of student records is generated.

 **MSS**
-1. TA enters command to generate a class record report.
+1. TA requests to generate a class record report.
 2. TAHub displays the class record report.
    <br>Use case ends.